User Guide

 -

-will be assumed to be the same asSTART_DATE
+ed/END_DATEis optional, if unspecifiedEND_DATEwill be assumed to be the same asSTART_DATE. -

 - Consult to be added must not clash in timing with other lessons in your lesson list.